 Once received, our Candidature Management Advisors will evaluate your EOI and may invite you to complete an application online (Step 4).

-If your EOI is successful, you will be invited to complete an application using the Online Application System.
+If your Expression of Interest (EOI) is successful, you will be invited to complete an application using the Online Application System.
 Please login with the same email address and password that you registered for your EOI.

 Part of your application for a research degree will include a research proposal.
 A good proposal shows you have a clear vision of the research topic and will help frame your project and thesis.
 The proposal should be approximately 2 pages in length.